ucdcsl55/Dog-Breed-Classifier/README.md

-# Dog-Breed-Classifier
+# Project 2 - Dog-Breed-Classifier from Udacity
-Udacity assignment - project 2

 This project is about detecting human face and dog presence in any given image.
 If there is a dog presence, then the algo will predict the likely canine's breed.